ocirede/Simona_DCI_final_project/README.md

 and with each next meeting a specific number arose to gather.
 Number 10 was our shade under the tree we planted together.

-The breakout rooms of Zoom were the ones that would always promt us to play- Time was at our disposal.
+The breakout rooms of Zoom were the ones that would always prompt us to play- Time was at our disposal.
 Gathering the room number 10 was our safe haven, our social place and the screen became less lonely.
 We always knew we wanted to work together in our final gathering.